Interfacial and Surface Science

 Capabilities

-Direct and Inverse Photoemission
+Inverse Photoemission Spectroscopy

 Secondary Ion Mass Spectroscopy

-Secondary ion mass spectrometry (SIMS) is a powerful analytical technique useful for measurements of dopants and impurities in semiconductors and other materials.
+Secondary ion mass spectrometry is a powerful analytical technique useful for measurements of dopants and impurities in semiconductors and other materials.

 Chalcogenide Deposition Chamber